-Learn the different ways on how to fix your frayed or broken headphone wires using this easy to follow step-by-step guide.
+Learn the best DIY tips to fix your headphone or earphone wires at home with this simple step-by-step guide.

 Are Exposed Headphone Wires Dangerous?

-However, while exposed headphone wires aren’t exactly hazardous when touched, your audio device may not be as safe as you.
+However, while exposed headphone wires aren’t exactly hazardous when touched, your audio device may not be as safe as you think it is.

 How to Fix Headphone Wires That Are Beginning to Fray